klamann/raspi-poe-mon/README.md

 ## Tips & Tricks

 * You can [increase the I2C baudrate](https://luma-oled.readthedocs.io/en/latest/hardware.html#enabling-the-i2c-interface) from the default 100KHz to 400KHz by adding `dtparam=i2c_arm=on,i2c_baudrate=400000` to `/boot/config.txt` and then rebooting.
 This will allow you to run animations at a higher framerate, but it is not required for the default status display.
-* If you try to install Python packages via pip on Raspberry Pi OS, you may get stuck due to [issues with gnome-keyring](https://github.com/pypa/pip/issues/7883).
-If this is the case, please `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` and try again.
-You may want to add this to your `.profile` if the issue persists.

 ## Links